MohammadAltamimi98/Portfolio/README.md

 Live Deployed Site:https://portfolio-mohammad-altamimi.netlify.app/

-Number and name of feature: all the feature tasks listed in Trello
+Number and name of feature: all the feature tasks listed in 'Trello'

 Estimate of time needed to complete:  3 hours